nehalem-make/galileo-resurrection/README.md

 * Alpine Linux Image - Nice and light - suits for board well
 * Arch linux (32bit) Image - Slightly heavy, rolling release and good selection of packages
 * Minimal buildroot Image (console access only - only as an example)
-* Networking and SSH initialised on first boot.
+* Networking and SSH initialised on first boot(not on buildroot image).
 Just find your board's IP address and ssh.
 * Credentials: galileo/galileo root/root(no ssh)

 ## TODO: